Mohamad-Alikhani/Cloud-Based-Temperature-Control-System/README.md

 This project is a prototype of a temperature control system.
 The most advantage of this system is that it is designed cloud-based, therefore not only are we able to ex-tend the IoT devices easily, but also the system can easily interconnect to other de-fined systems in the cloud to do different scenarios.

+AWS IoT Event

 <img width="685" alt="image" src="https://user-images.githubusercontent.com/29564698/208336100-f22577d4-3ae0-4f9e-b11a-ce0e33efc3d7.png">

+There is an algorithm impelemented in AWS IoT Event which is decided based on the existence conditions (Fan/Heater is on/off).